Internetrix/silverstripe-restfulserver/README.md

 - `&sort=<myfield>&dir=<asc|desc>`
 - `&add_fields=<string>`: Comma-separated list of additional fields, for example dynamic getters.

+## Rate limiter
+- Rate limiter's config is in `ratelimiter.yml`
+- Currently it is set to limit 300 API calls per minute.

 ## Access control

 Access control is implemented through the usual Member system with BasicAuth authentication only.